gigantum/gigantum-react-starterkit/COMMENTS.md

->Please see below for details about various files
+>Please see below for additional information about the files in this directory

 #Weather.js
 >Since the app can't function without a response from the API, I had it initialize